 No pleasure ATV's (all terrain vehicles) or snowmobiles are allowed in the cemetery.

 Proprietors of vehicles and their drivers shall be held responsible for any damage done by them.

 Discharging of firearms, other than in regular volleys at burial services is prohibited in and around the cemetery.

 No dogs or other pets shall be allowed in the cemetery.

 No picnic party shall be permitted in the cemetery grounds.

-Any person who, in the cemetery, damages or moves any tree, plant, marker, fence, structure or other thing usually erected, planted or placed in a cemetery is liable to the St. James Cemetery and any Interment Rights Holder who, as a result, incurs damage.
+Any person who, in the cemetery, damages or moves any tree, plant, marker, fence, structure or other thing usually erected, planted or placed in a cemetery is liable to the St. James United Cemetery Board and any Interment Rights Holder who, as a result, incurs damage.
 The amount of damages shall be the amount required to restore the cemetery to the state that it was in before anything was damaged or moved by the person liable.

 Any complaints by Interment Rights Holders or visitors should be made to the Manager and not to workers on the grounds and controversies with workers or others on the grounds are to be avoided.

 Rubbish shall not be thrown out on roads, walks or any part of the grounds, but must be removed by owner.